dbmdz/iiif-server-hymir/README.md

 Example:

 Let's assume you have a bunch of json-files residing in the directory "/var/local/iiif/presentation/manifests" for the objects with identifiers `00000001`, `00000002` and so on.

 The files are named "manifest_00000001.json", "manifest_00000002.json", ... containing the object id in the filename.

-An example for a rules.yml entry (including matching just for identifiers with digits) then could look like this:
+An example for an entry in the `rules.yml` (including matching just for identifiers with digits) then could look like this:

 ```yaml
 - pattern: ^(\d{8})$